Sumandora/FrameworkCSGO/README.md

 ```

 ### The situation with Clang
 Using Clang is inappropriate and should be avoided.
 Clang's machine code is too unpredictable, so it is necessary to disable security features.
 However, you can use clang by setting your `CC` and `CXX` environment variables to `clang` and `clang++` respectively.
+`Clang doesn't work right now because std::ranges::views::reverse is unsupported`

 ## Usage
 A simple inject script using a debugger like GDB or LLDB is provided.